rbkreisberg/scorch/README.md

 cp heatmap.bin ../app/data
 ```

-The second set of commands creates a false heatmap dataset and places it in the directory where the application can request it.
+The second set of commands creates a mock heatmap dataset and places it in the directory where the application can request it.

 ## Run Example

 ```bash
 grunt serve &
 ```

+A local web server is created at http://localhost:9000.
+Open a web browser to this address to test the tool.

 ## Future Development
 * Mouseover selection/partitioning